railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

    ================================================== =============
    Location                                           Products
    ================================================== =============
-   Partner Locations > Suppliers > Suppliers          -30 bicycles
+   Partner Locations > Suppliers                      -30 bicycles
-   Physical Locations > Tiny SPRL > Stock             +30 bicycles
+   Physical Locations > OpenERP S.A. > Stock          +30 bicycles
    ================================================== =============

 If you deliver 2 bicycles to a European customer you will get the following transactions for the